andreashandel/research-and-teaching-resources/README.md

 *Several lists/collections of links to resources related to research and teaching and career.*

+These lists are maintained by Andreas Handel.
+If you have suggestions for updates/improvements or something doesn't work, let me know (using github issues or pull requests).

+The majority of content in those lists are collections of links to other sources.
+Some contain a few of my own thoughts on specific topics.
+The content is heavily biased by my own work.
 For research topics, the focus is in statistics/data analysis, infectious disease modeling and the R programming language.
-The career related list focuses on research/academic careers.
+The other lists focus on research/academic careers and topics related to it.

 The lists are written as Markdown files.
 You can just click on the .md files and github will render it looking (somewhat) nice and definitely readable.

-Currently available lists are:
+Currently available lists are (in alphabetical order):

-- *R_Resources.md:* Contains a list of tutorials, books etc. that help with learning R in general and with learning specific R topics.

-- *Dataanalysis_Resources.md:* A list of tutorials, books, etc. to help with data analysis and statistics related task, with a focus on R.

-- *IDModeling_Resources.md:* A - yet rather empty - list of tutorials, books, software etc. that's useful for ID modeling.
-To be filled hopefully soon.

-- *Career_Resources.md:* A - yet rather empty - list of links to (academic/research) career related resources.
-To be filled hopefully soon.
+- *Career_Resources.md:* Information on (academic/research) career related resources.

 - *Communication_Resources.md:* Information on how to communicate (scientific) information to various audiences.

-These lists are maintained by Andreas Handel.
-If you have suggestions for updates/improvements or something doesn't work, let me know (using github issues or pull requests).
+- *Dataanalysis_Resources.md:* Information to help with data analysis and statistics related task, with a focus on R.

+- *IDModeling_Resources.md:* Information that's useful for ID modeling.

+- *Literature_Resources.md:* Information on how to learn about a new topic, stay up to date and manage literature references

+- *Publishing_Resources.md:* Information on how to publish in the peer reviewed literature

+- *R_Resources.md:* Information topic help with learning R in general and with learning specific R topics.

+- *Workflow_Resources.md:* Information on efficient workflows for research, with a focus on data analysis, modeling, reproducibility and R